-Playing Shakespeare: A Midsummer Night’s Dream for Nine-to-Twelve-Year-Olds
+Playing Shakespeare: As You Like It for Nine-to-Twelve-Year-Olds

 Click HERE to register.

 What: Using a few basic props (hats, cloaks, rope, foam swords!) and lots of physical activities, we explore language in ways that empower children to bring the script to life and make the characters and the scenes their own.
 Using Shakespeare’s As You Like It as our base text, we will take an age-appropriate approach to Shakespeare’s stories, characters, language, and theatre.
 As You Like It is one of Shakespeare’s most popular comedies, a story about people who leave their home in the city to go live in the Forest of Arden, a place where exiles and runaways can find love, friendship, adventure, entertainment—and the unexpected.
 We will be sharing some of our scenes with family and friends at the end of the program, but the focus will be on building confident comprehension through engagement.
 Activities will make it easy for beginners to understand and enjoy the play, while offering students who have more experience with Shakespeare opportunities to creatively apply their knowledge in short scenes they help to direct.

 When: Sundays, 2:00 – 4:00 (snack break in the middle), Feb 23 – May 3, 2020, for a total of ten classes (no class April 12).
 In lieu of a field trip, RVCC will reimburse you $18 upon presentation of your child’s ticket stub for Royal MTC’s production of As You Like It (Jan.
 7 – Feb.
 1, 2020).

 Who can enroll: Anyone nine to twelve years of age; parents/guardians welcome to attend.
 If you think your child might benefit from the program but he or she falls outside of this age range, we encourage you to email the instructor at firstname.lastname@example.org.
 Class size is limited.